 To be fair, criticising Walsh can be tricky, because we just don’t know the dynamic behind the scenes.
 He may have presented three or four players in positions of need to Koeman, and you wouldn’t put it past Koeman- not lifting his head from his desk, extending a fist and giving Walsh a thumbs down like an emperor as he half-listened to the list of options.
 Koeman was stubborn and single minded- it may be that if it wasn’t Giroud he wanted nobody, same with Klaassen, and so on.
 Walsh doesn’t have that luxury as an excuse now, he was supposed to favour Allardyce, and he’s hitched his cart to him.
 If Allardyce does well, and they sign well, the pressure will ease, but given many don’t expect Allardyce to be at the club within a year or two, all eyes are on Wlash, now- starting with Cent Tosun.
 All that matters to us as fans is that situations like those we’ve had over the past 12 months can’t be allowed to continue into 2018.

 The club is in need of a clear out of playing staff, a clear identity, and direction.
 All the way through.
 Because until things are sorted in the corridors of L4, the confusion will continue to find its way to the pitch

-For more nonsense, you can find me here: https://twitter.com/EvertonMusings
+As always, you can find me here for more nonsense: https://twitter.com/EvertonMusings